 Role

-Rebecca teaches on the LLM modules Artificial Intelligence: Legal Aspects and Corporate Insolvency.
+Rebecca teaches on the LLM modules Artificial Intelligence: Legal Aspects, Cyber Law and Computer Science for Lawyers and Corporate Insolvency.
 She also supervises several PhD students and undergraduate research projects.
-She is the Co-Director of the Centre for Business and Insolvency Law and has been an active member of the Centre for many years.
+She is the Co-Director of the Centre for Law, Emerging Technologies and Business (C-LEB) and has widely published in the areas covered by this Centre.
 She is the leader of the research network Mapping Grey Areas in International Legal Approaches to The Failure of Crypto Firms, which is sponsored by the Arts and Humanities Research Council.

 Career overview